Azaima-Asghar/-Neural-Networks-and-Deep-Learning-Models/README.md

 ##  *If you were to implement a different model to solve this classification problem, which would you choose?
 Why?*

 After looking at the performance of the model I tried other models such as random forest classifier and the logistic regression with different solvers.Random forest classifier gave an accuracy score of 71.8%. logistic regression gave an accuracy score of 70.6% with solver newton-cg where as the solver lbfgs performed worse.I would consider the random forest classifier as the model's accuracy was very close to the accuracy of the initial model and running the random forest classifier model is a lot faster than the neural network.

+## *Results*

+The results can be found in the file called AlphabetSoupChallenge.ipynb found above.